MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-305.md

 4. As each object is spawned, the application will store the object type in an **Azure File**, located in **Azure Storage**.
 5. Upon loading a second time, the **Azure File** data will be retrieved, and used to replay the spawning actions from the previous instance of the application.

 In your application, it is up to you as to how you will integrate the results with your design.
-This Lab is designed to teach you how to integrate an Azure Service with your Unity Project.
-It is your job to use the knowledge you gain from this Lab to enhance your mixed reality Application.
+This course is designed to teach you how to integrate an Azure Service with your Unity Project.
+It is your job to use the knowledge you gain from this course to enhance your mixed reality Application.

-This Lab is a self-contained tutorial, which doesn’t directly involve any other mixed reality Labs.
+This course is a self-contained tutorial, which doesn’t directly involve any other mixed reality Labs.

 ## Device support